 Hilary Batstone Antiques has been a constant on the British Decorative Industry map since it's first home on the Kings Road, Chelsea in 1986.

-The shop swiftly rose to prominence after being featured in a World of Interiors article, which brought her unique style to public attention.
-Currently located at 8 Holbein Place (a stone's throw from her interior designer daughter Rose Uniacke) Hilary Batstone Antiques has been a Pimlico Road institution for over 20 years, changing with the times but never losing its trademark distinctive style.
+The shop swiftly rose to prominence after being featured in an article in The World of Interiors magazine, which brought her style to public attention.
+Currently located at 8 Holbein Place (a stone's throw from her interior designer daughter Rose Uniacke) Hilary Batstone Antiques has been a Pimlico Road institution for over 20 years, changing with the times but never losing its trademark distinctive look.

-Holbein Place is located just off the Pimlico Road and a short walk from Sloane Square and the Kings Road, while the treasure-trove that is the V&A Museum is not far.
+Bourne Street is located just off the Pimlico Road and a short walk from Sloane Square and the Kings Road.
 Grouped together in Pimlico are some of the capitals best-loved antiques shops, art dealers, fabrics and 20th century specialists.

 Hilary is also a regular exhibitor at the Decorative Antiques and Textile Fair at Battersea Park, three times a year.